 For the purposes of the Company's capital management, capital includes issued capital and all other equity reserves.

 The primary objective of the Company's capital management is to maximise shareholder value.
 The Company manages it's capital structure and makes adjustments in the light of changes in economic environment and the requirements of the financial covenants.
 The Company monitors capital using gearing ratio, which is total debt divided by total capital plus debt.
-The capital gearing ratio as on March 31,2024 and March 31, 2023 was 3% and 0%, respectively.
+The capital gearing ratio as on March 31, 2025 and March 31, 2024 was 11% and 3%, respectively.

 2.34 Geopolitical Conflicts

-The Company considered the uncertainties relating to the escalation of conflict in the middle east, and duration of military conflict between Russia and Ukraine in assessing the recoverability of receivables, goodwill, intangible assets, investments and other assets.
+The Company considered the uncertainties relating to the conflict between India and Pakistan, in the middle east, and military conflict between Russia and Ukraine in assessing the recoverability of receivables, goodwill, intangible assets, investments and other assets.
 The outcome of the conflict is difficult to predict, and it could have an adverse impact on the macroeconomic environment.
 Management has considered all potential impacts of the conflict including adherence to global sanctions and other restrictive measures against Russia and any retaliatory actions taken by Russia.
-For this purpose, the Company considered internal and external sources of information up to the date of approval of these consolidated financial statements.
-The Company based on its judgments, estimates and assumptions including sensitivity analysis, expects to fully recover the carrying amount of receivables, inventory, goodwill, intangible assets, investments and other assets.
-Accordingly, during the year ended 31 March 2024 the impact of this conflict on the Company's operations and financial condition was not material.
-The Company will continue to closely monitor any material changes to future economic conditions.
+For this purpose, the Company considered internal and external sources of information up to the date of approval of these financial statements.

-During the fiscal year ended March 31,2020, the Scheme was approved by the board of directors, members and unsecured creditors of the Company.
-The no-observation letters from the BSE Limited and National Stock Exchange of India Limited were received on the basis of no comments received from Securities and Exchange Board of India (“SEBI”).
-The petition for approval of the said Scheme was filed with the Hon’ble NCLT, Hyderabad Bench.
+received on the basis of no comments received from Securities and Exchange Board of India (“SEBI”).
+The petition for approval of the said Scheme was filed with the Hon'ble NCLT, Hyderabad Bench.

 The aforementioned Scheme was approved by the NCLT, Hyderabad Bench vide its Order dated April 05, 2022.
 Subsequently, the Company filed the NCLT order, with the Ministry of Company Affairs on April 08, 2022 (“Effective Date”).
 Pursuant to the Scheme of Amalgamation and Arrangement as approved by the NCLT, an aggregate of 41,325,300 equity shares, face value of ' 5 each held by DRHL in the share capital of the Company have been cancelled and an equivalent 41,325,300 number of equity shares, face value of ' 5 each were allotted to the shareholders of DRHL.
 There was no change in the total equity shareholding (Promoter/Public Shareholding) of the Company, on account of the allotment/ cancellation of equity shares pursuant to the approved Scheme.

-The Scheme also provides that the Promoters of the Company will jointly and severally indemnify, defend and hold harmless the Company, its directors, employees, officers, representatives, or any other person authorized by the Company (excluding the Promoters) for any liability, claim, or demand, which may devolve upon the Company on account of this amalgamation.
+The said scheme also provides that the Promoters of the Company will jointly and severally indemnify, defend and hold harmless the Company, its directors, employees, officers, representatives, or any other person authorized by the Company (excluding the Promoters) for any liability, claim, or demand, which may devolve upon the Company on account of this amalgamation.

 2.39 Other Statutory Information